Near-Optimal Private Tests for Simple and MLR Hypotheses: Proofs and Technical Details

 To bound $D_t Z_t$, first recall that $Z_1,\ldots,Z_T \overset{iid}{\sim} N\left(0, \sigma^2 = \frac{T}{\mu^2}\right)$, which are symmetric about zero.
 Let $Y_t = D_t Z_t$ and $\tau = \frac1\mu \sqrt{2T \log \frac{T}{\beta}}$.
 Then,

 Now, due to the discretization error, the output can have rank error $\tau + 1$. \end{proof}

-Although $P(E)$ in \eqref{eq: maximal ineq on noise} can be tightly bounded using the product of Gaussian distribution functions, we adopt the maximal inequality because it provides a more straightforward interpretation of the resulting choice of $\tau$.
+In Lemma~\ref{lem: GDP-Quant}, although $P\left(\max_{1\leq i \leq T} Y_i > \tau \right)$ can be tightly bounded using the product of Gaussian distribution functions, we adopt the maximal inequality because it provides a more straightforward interpretation of the resulting choice of $\tau$.